passcod/mushi/README.md

 `Endpoint` structure that you can talk to other peers with.
 The cryptography of Iroh is based on mTLS: each peer has an ED25519 keypair, and uses it both as a certificate and as a node identity.
-There's no PKI: an incoming connection presents its ED25519 public key, the TLS handshake makes sure that it's authentic, and it's up to the application whether it trusts that key (and establishes the connection) or not.
+There's no PKI: an incoming connection presents its ED25519 public key, the TLS handshake makes sure it's authentic, and it's up to the application whether it trusts that key (and establishes the connection) or not.

-Mushi came about when wanting something similar to Iroh, but in a context where the peer-to-peer bits were unnecessary (and in fact counter-productive), but where web PKI was inappropriate, and an application-defined trust model with mutually-authenticated peers was more desirable.
+Mushi came about when wanting something similar to Iroh, but in a context where the peer-to-peer bits were unnecessary (and in fact counter-productive), and where web PKI was inappropriate, yet an application-defined trust model with mutually-authenticated peers was more desirable.
 Additionally, with discovery and other details unused, it became easier to be flexible on the cryptography suite: Mushi works with anything that TLS 1.3 does, such as ECDSA, rather than being restricted to ED25519.